WaveMaker: WaveMaker Studio

-WaveMaker RAD Platform is built around WaveMaker Studio, a WYSIWYG rapid development tool that allows business users to compose an application using a drag-and-drop method.
+The platform centers around WaveMaker Studio, a WYSIWYG rapid development tool utilizing a drag-and-drop interface.
 WaveMaker Studio supports rapid application development (RAD) for the web, similar to what products like PowerBuilder and Lotus Notes provided for client-server computing.

-WaveMaker Studio allows developers to produce an application once, then automatically adjust it for a particular target platform, whether a PC, mobile phone, or tablet.
+Applications developed with WaveMaker Studio are cross-platform, supporting deployment to personal computers, mobile phones, and tablets.
 Applications created using the WaveMaker Studio follow a model–view–controller architecture.

 WaveMaker Studio has been downloaded more than two million times.
 The Studio community consists of 30,000 registered users.
 Applications generated by WaveMaker Studio are licensed under the Apache license.

 Studio 8 was released on September 25, 2015.
-The prior version, Studio 7, has some notable development milestones.
+In previous versions, such as Studio 7, the software underwent architectural updates.
 It was based on AngularJS framework, previous Studio versions (6.7, 6.6, 6.5) use the Dojo Toolkit.
 Some of the features WaveMaker Studio 7 include: